Laurynasend/Checkers/README.md

  Checkers app with casual interface and a decent engine that will give you a good challenge.

  There are 5 difficulties for all levels of players.
-I encourage to try and beat this oldschool checker application :)
+I encourage you to try and beat this oldschool checker application :)

  ...